BlinkTagInc/node-gtfs/README.md

 Install `node-gtfs` directly from [npm](https://npmjs.org):

     npm install gtfs -g

-Note: Do __not__ install mongoose.
-If you do choose to install it, install it as a peerDependency.
+Note: If you are writing a project that uses `node-gtfs` then you'll want to include mongoose as a dependency with the same version that is specified in `node-gtfs` package.json.
+Otherwise, two versions will get installed and you'll won't be able to query data that was imported.

 ## Command-line example

-    gtfs-import --configPath /path/to/your/custom-config.json
+    gtfs-import [--configPath /path/to/your/custom-config.json] [--skipDelete]

 ## Code example